mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         Include reason field
         Include gold'*' status of predictions
-      Standalone function to calculate MAP of a predicted explanation set ^ DONE ^
+      Standalone function to calculate MAP of a predicted explanation set Look at the given files for better lemmatization hints:
-      v TODO v
+        -  ./annotation/lemmatization-en.txt
+        -  ./annotation/expl-tablestore-export-2017-08-25-230344/tables/LemmatizerAdditions.tsv
+        +  it seems that if a word on the RHS appears, then it should be translated into the LHS version ^ DONE ^ v TODO v
       Output 'triple with extras' as separate field?
+      Are all explanations used at least once in the training set?
+      Are all explanations used at least once in the training + dev set?

     Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say)